 Maradona loved his mother so much that he could kiss her even in the glaring eyes of the public in a bid to feel her motherly love.
 This, many people weren’t comfortable about.

 He was with her even to her dying bed.
-Maradona’s mother in her prime spent countless number of times visiting hospitals due to kidney issues.
+Maradona’s mother, in her prime, spent a countless number of times visiting hospitals because of kidney issues.

 Raul Maradona: He is the immediate younger brother of Maradona.
 He played in Argentina for Boca Juniors, in Spain for Granada, and in Peru for Deportivo Municipal; he also played in Japan, Canada and Venezuela.

-Hugo Hernán Maradona: Another younger brother born on the 9th of May 1969.
+Another younger brother born on the 9th of May 1969.
 He is also known as El Turco.
-He is the one with a striking resemblance with his elder brother Diego.
+Hugo Hernán Maradona is the one with a striking resemblance with his elder brother Diego.

 He was once is an Argentine Association football coach and former player.
 He played as a midfielder for clubs in South America, Europe, Japan, and Canada, and was a member of the Argentina U-16 national team.

-SISTERS: Diego Maradona has a total of 5 sisters as you can see below.
+Diego Maradona has a total of 5 sisters, as you can see below.